ManojChandran/Object_Oriented/Chapter 5 - New Challenge/README.md

 ### Access Modifiers

+Scope and Access of object is key part in designing the solution.
+We created access modifiers to help...

 * Private: The access level of a private modifier is only within the class.
 It cannot be accessed from outside the class.
 * Default: The access level of a default modifier is only within the package.
 It cannot be accessed from outside the package.
 If you do not specify any access level, it will be the default.
 * Protected: The access level of a protected modifier is within the package and outside the package through child class.
 If you do not make the child class, it cannot be accessed from outside the package.